 For now, I’m letting my current note investments ride while I wait for returns to bottom out.
 That could take some time.
 Once it does, I’ll decide how aggressive I want to get putting new money to work.
 In the meantime, I’m more comfortable putting new funds towards real estate crowdfunding platforms like Fundrise and RealtyShares and towards undervalued dividend stocks.

 Have you seen your Lending Club returns decline?
 Is there a growing skepticism about the platform?
 What do you think?
+Thanks for reading this Lending Club Review for Investors.

 Disclosure: The author is long LC stock